lfrank01/CircuitPython/Hello_CircuitPython/README.md

 * For a Mac or PC, use Mu.
 Mu incorporates code editing and a serial monitor.
 * Keep in mind that for CircuitPython code editing, any text editor can be used.
 The file that the code is edited on will likley need a .py at the end of it to signify that it is CircuitPython.

+For this assignment, I did my work on Chromebook.
 After downloading Caret and Beagle Term on the Google Play Store for Chromebook, here is how I proceeded:

 * Plug in the Metro Express.
 It should apear as a removable file.
 * In Caret, select the upload file option and find the Metro Express